DallanQ/splendor/QA.md

 The youngest player begins.
 Play then proceeds clockwise.

 [reserve-a-development-card](https://boardgamegeek.com/thread/2286411/reserve-a-development-card)

->If i have enough token to buying the development card.
-Can i reserve the development card?
+>If I have enough tokens to buy the development card.
+Can I reserve the development card?

-Yes you can reserve it.
+Yes, you can reserve it.

 ----
 Page 3

-To reserve a card, a player simply needs to take a face-up development from the middle of the table or (if you're feeling lucky) draw the first card from one of the three decks (level one circle ; two circles ; three circles) without showing it to the other players.
+To reserve a card, a player simply needs to take a face-up development from the middle of the table or (if you're feeling lucky) draw the first card from one of the three decks (level one circle; two circles; three circles) without showing it to the other players.

 ----
 Page 3